GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Pronouns.md

 Texas Governor Greg Abbott, a Republican, turned that into marching orders, demanding the state investigate Bellaire High and urging a ban on "transitioning" students by using new names and pronouns.
 "No parent should have to endure this," he wrote.

 ::: ==============================

+&nbsp;

+# Season One Pluribus Christmas Day

+I think it can not possibly be over-stated that we have a crisis in USA.

+Democracy does not work without compassion and love.
+Democracy does not work when hate is prized.
+"Hate thy enemy" destroys a democracy.
+Enemy seeking hate seeking.
+"Hate thy neighbor" destroys a democracy.
+Prizing of hate.

+Christmas Day 2025, what's the point when We The People made social media society a cesspool of hate and dehumanization.
+Anti-love, anti-compassion, anti-goodness.
+The Bible is a science fiction story like Hamlet from William Shakespeare is science fiction with "Force Ghost" character, Hamlet's Ghost.
+Cherry picking is fine, but why is it hat Bible fandom in North America is nut-picking and not cherry-picking verses { Matthew 22:39, Matthew 5:44 } in year 2025 and going into 250 years July 4, 2026?
+Why are *We is Us* Pluribus people prizing hate when they cherry-pick from the Levant science fiction trilogy in year 2025?
+Is hate supposed to be fun and enjoyable?

+Democracy does not work without compassion and love.

+OPERA_A Note the Christmas tree images, Season One date.
+Could mean the World's Diaster: https://www.youtube.com/watch?v=4YLDydokJ_s (Stevie Wonder with Take 6 - Love's in Need of Love Today (from "America: A Tribute to Heroes")), 978,487 views  September 13, 2011

+Democracy does not work without compassion and love.